-This vintage, Hardy Wine Company will implement a trial of Morton Blacketer's VineAccess spray
+This vintage, Hardy Wine Company will implement a trial of Morton Blacketer's VineAccess spray diaries with a number of growers throughout Australia.

 Mr Alex Sas, Regional Viticulturist, Hardy Wine Company, said the winery would supply its growers with a free subscription to the VineAccess on-line spray diary.